GiovanniGiacometti/strava-client/README.md

 #### Authentication

-Once you have the application, insert its information in a file called `.strava.secrets`.
-You can find an example of the file in the repo.
-Notice that you can change the default name name of the settings file by changing the related variable in the `constants.py` file.
+Once you have the application, we need to pass the its information to the library.
+There are 2 possibilities:
+- insert them in a file called `.strava.secrets`.
+You can find an example of how the file should look like in the file named `.strava.secrets.example`.
+Notice that you can change the name name of the settings file by changing the related variable in the `constants.py` file.

-Alternatively, you can put them in a `.env` file and use the `load_dotenv` function from the `dotenv` package to load them.
+- insert them in a `.env` file and use the `load_dotenv` function from the `dotenv` package to load them before creating the `StravaClient` class.
+As in the other option, you can check out the example file to see the required structure.

 This magic is powered by the [pydantic_settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/) package.
 For more information, check out the definition of the model and the expected types in the `strava_client/models/settings.py` file.